Full-time: Three years or four years including year abroad

 Students choosing the English Literature pathway will study traditional figures such as Shakespeare and Dickens alongside options in American literature and culture, gothic, graphic novels, drama, theatre, film, children’s literature and the fairy tale.
 You will learn about the relationship between literature and culture, understanding the vital role played by literary productions in interpreting the world around us.
 You’ll also learn to communicate with clarity and precision in oral and written forms, appreciating the value of aesthetic qualities in all modes of human interaction.
 You can participate in a Live Literature project – our students have organised creative writing events, worked with literary festivals and book awards, as well as organising a major ‘Comicon’ event.

-If choosing to specialise in your modern language, your third year is normally spent abroad in a country where it is spoken on a work placement, a study placement at a partner institution or as a Foreign Language Assistant in a school.
+If choosing to specialise in your modern language, this is normally spent abroad in a country where it is spoken on a work placement, a study placement at a partner institution or as a Foreign Language Assistant in a school.
 This will enable you to greatly enhance your language skills and improve your confidence when communicating in the language in the international environment.
 Back at home, our Worldwise Learning Centre organises a varied programme of extra-curricular activities including cultural celebration events, exhibitions, guest speakers and the annual International Film Festival.
 The Centre also provides additional short courses in a number of modern languages alongside a range of resources in different languages and international TV.

 Through the English Language Skills Initiative for Employability (ELSIE) Project you may choose to gain experience in work-based activities, such evaluating/critiquing webpage content, copy-editing, PR and press releases, customer/client information leaflets and brochures.
 Student projects have included: The Survivor’s Guide to starting High School, an ELSIE Employer-engagement event, taster sessions in local colleges, writing newspaper stories for the LEP, writing articles for West Lancashire Voluntary Service, designing resources for Schools with the Rosemere Cancer Foundation, and an Asian fashion show to raise money for the floods in Pakistan and Japan.
 With Literature, you may choose to participate in a ‘Live Literature’ project – our students have organised creative writing events, worked with literary festivals and book awards, as well as organising a major ‘Comicon’ event.
 Amongst others, in 2014, an English Literature intern created a Geocaching literary tour of Preston.
 Work opportunities also exist to get involved in the student newspaper, Pluto and the Performing Arts Centre.
 Sometimes our undergraduates produce work of such excellence that it deserves a wider audience.
 For the very best there is an opportunity to have you work published in our undergraduate research journal Diffusion.
 Through our Worldwise Learning Centre you can gain further practical experience with five-day placements and short-term internships, for example as a social media intern, an events assistant or a language buddy.